15 Top-Rated Beaches in Costa Rica

 Note that the weather on this side of Costa Rica can be very humid and rainy at times.

 Not to be confused with the beach of the same name in the north, Playa Hermosa near Jaco is one of Costa Rica's premier surfing spots.
-This wide beach is backed by palm trees and an assortment of decent places to stay.
+This wide, dark-sand beach is backed by palm trees and an assortment of decent places to stay.

 The waves are massive here, especially at mid to high tide.
 Several well-known breaks create consistent riding conditions and the water is rarely crowded.
 The most discussed breaks are Terrazas, Backyard, The Tree/Almendro, The Curve, Buda/Turtle Farms, and Tulin/Tusubres.